newrelic/nri-kubernetes/README.md

 This make target is executing `go run e2e/cmd/e2e.go`.
 You could execute that command with `--help` flag to see all the available options.

-## Running OpenShift Locally Using CodeReady Containers
+## Running OpenShift locally using CodeReady Containers

 For running and testing locally with OpenShift 4.x and above, [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) can be used.
 Instructions are provided below.
 For running and testing locally with Openshift 3.x and prior, [minishift](https://github.com/minishift/minishift) can be used.